ranemills/mongo-docker-compose/README.md

     help                 print this message

-You should now be able connect to mongos1 and the new sharded cluster from the mongos container itself using the mongo shell to connect to the running mongos process
+You should now be able connect to app_mongos1 and the new sharded cluster from the app_mongos container itself using the mongo shell to connect to the running app_mongos process

-    docker exec -it mongos1 mongo --port 21017
+    docker exec -it app_mongos1 mongo --port 21017

 ## Persistent storage
 Data is stored in docker volumes.
 To remove all data : `make clean`.